caldempsey/ShortestSuperstringProblem/README.md

 Problem Statement
 ---
-Write a program to reassemble a given set of text fragments into their original sequence.
-For this challenge your program should have a main method accepting one argument – the path to a well-formed UTF-8 encoded text file.
+Our evil niece has torn up our documents!
+We need to write a program to reassemble a given set of text fragments into their original sequence.

+Write a program which accepts a main method with one argument – the path to a well-formed UTF-8 encoded text file.
 Each line in the file represents a test case of the main functionality of your program: read it, process it and println to the console the corresponding defragmented output.
 Each line contains text fragments separated by a semicolon, ‘;’.
 You can assume that every fragment has length at least 2.

 Example input 1:
 O draconia;conian devil!
 Oh la;h lame sa;saint!